Dr Lauren Christian and Dr Joseph Snyder outside Whyalla Hospital & Health Service

 Expanding training options

-These networks offer in a geographically co-located area internship, general training and primary care training structures as well as advanced skill training opportunities.
+These networks offer in a geographically co-located area internship, general training and primary care training structures as well as an increasing availability of advanced skill training opportunities.

 The video (left) – Life in rural South Australia with Flinders University Rural Training Pathway for Medicine offers a snap shot of rural training across Riverland Mallee Coorong, Barossa Hills Fleurieu and Limestone Coast through Flinders University Rural and Remote Health SA.
 Or visit the University of Adelaide’s Rural Clinical School if you would like to consider rural training across the Eyre and Northern regions of South Australia.